 Our Christian Emphasis

 We live out the "C" in the Young Men's Christian Association through loving, caring and serving our members and community.
-Founded in 1844, the Y has a long history of building a healthy spirit for all through Christian principles.
-We strive to emphasize actions and attitudes that reflect the Golden Rule, encouraging members to live out their faith at the Y as they participate in our mission.
+Founded in 1844, the Y has a long history of building a healthy spirit, mind and body for all through Christian principles.
+We strive to emphasize actions and attitudes that reflect the Golden Rule, encouraging all members to live out their diverse beliefs and faith at the Y as they participate in our mission.

 Good Friday Breakfast